 Well, anyone reading this article might undoubtedly be questioning the same.
 So, here’s the answer that would probably change your doubtful sight to a convinced view for the use of react-native.

 There are plenty of reasons for REACT-NATIVE to win developers’ hearts globally.

-Most companies prefer the development of an app using React Native because they do not need to hire two teams of developers maintaining 2 code bases, one for iOS written in swift or objective C and another for Android written in java or Cartland.
-Instead, by react native with a single codebase that can run in both iOS and Android, the company saves the funds and the efforts of hiring multiple teams.
+Most companies prefer the development of an app using React Native because they do not need to hire two teams of developers maintaining 2 code bases, one for iOS written in Swift or Objective C and another for Android written in Java or Cartland.
+Instead, by react native with a single codebase that can run on both iOS and Android, the company saves the funds and the efforts of hiring multiple teams.

 It saves time after creating two native apps that could probably facilitate iOS and Android separately to a single codebase that could cross-platform and run in both.
 This is possible only with the use of React-native.

 React-native has a fantastic feature wherein “Out-The-Air” updates can be made on the backend side even when the user is actively using the app and is reflected immediately at the user interface.
 It is also made accessible instantly.
 And insightfully or more specifically, the user does not have to go to the Play Store or an app store to make the required update since it gets updated automatically.
 This feature is also called “Fast Refresh.”

 Apart from all these benefits mentioned above of react native, the most fantastic feature of it is it allows easy migration of UI tools and many other tools to personalize the application to its best.